YoonChi/kubesquid/freecodecamp/README.md

     `cd Downloads/apache-tomcat-10.1.11/conf/server.xml`
   -  For the serving of static files with Apache Tomcat part...once you create your build for the frontend service, move the `/build` folder to `Downloads/apache-tomcat-10.1.11/webapps/ROOT`.
 But, before you do that..make sure to turn off the web server first to avoid any file conflicts.
 Once you've copied and moved over `/build` , start the Apache Tomcat to apply the changes.

+- **Modify sa-frontend's Dockerfile to use Apache Tomcat image as the base image.**